qqqays/slug/README.md

 # slug
-Just a crawler,  but it's may as slow as slug ; )
+Just a crawler,  but it's may as slow as a slug ; )